 10 Reasons to Schedule Your Colonoscopy Today

-- Not enough people get screened for colorectal cancer.
-Four out of 10 people who should be screened skip this potentially life-saving test.
+Not enough people are screened for colorectal cancer.
+About one in three Americans who should be tested for colorectal cancer have never been screened.
 Colonoscopies are recommended for:

-- Younger people who have had a first degree relative with onset of colorectal cancer at or before age 50.
+- Younger people who have had a first-degree relative with onset of colorectal cancer at or before age 50.
 In these cases, the screening should take place at the age of onset for that relative minus 10 years.
 So, if your father developed colorectal cancer at age 45, you should start screening at age 35.
 If the family member was older than age 50, then you should have your first colonoscopy at age 40.

 - Screening is important for various types of cancer, but especially colorectal cancer.
 During the screening, doctors can find and remove early polyps long before they become cancerous tumors.
-In fact, a small polyp could take 5-10 years to turn cancerous.
+In fact, a small polyp could take five to 10 years to turn cancerous.
 This is what makes colorectal cancer extremely preventable—and preventive screening extremely important.

 - As with all cancers, the sooner colorectal cancer is diagnosed, the better the chances a person can live a longer life, with a better quality of life.

 - As with many other serious health conditions, people appear to be at a greater risk of developing colorectal cancer if they’re obese, eat a diet high in red or processed meats, consume too much alcohol, smoke cigarettes, or don't exercise regularly.

-- Even in its later stages, advances in surgical techniques and new chemotherapy agents mean colorectal cancer is easier to treat than it was in decades past.
+- Even in its later stages, colorectal cancer is easier to treat than it was in decades past because of advances in surgical techniques and new chemotherapy agents.

-- In both men and women, colorectal cancer is the third most commonly diagnosed cancer.
-About 1 out of every 20 Americans will be diagnosed with colorectal cancer at some point in their lives.
+In both men and women, colorectal cancer is the third most commonly diagnosed cancer.
+About one in 20 Americans will be diagnosed with colorectal cancer at some point in their lives.

-- For reasons that are not totally understood, men are more than likely than women to be diagnosed with and die from colorectal cancer.
+- For reasons that aren’t fully understood, men are more than likely than women to be diagnosed with and die from colorectal cancer.
 This does not mean women should be any less concerned about their risk, however.